bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing
 * [ ] Add responsive breakpoints to your code by using media queries

+Answers:

+1. I would decribe semantic as "meaningful coding" coding that screen readers, SEO and the next coder can read and understand.
+Best example...
+I wouldnt declare a div  with a class of nav just to create a nav.
+I would use the element tag  <nav></nav>.

+2. display inline overlooks the size and features of an element its focus is on position.
+While block focuses on the size and features of an element rather than position.

+3. The Box Model consist of the Margin, Border, Padding, and Content of an HTML element.

+4. ```align-items:center```; works on the y axis, unless the axis gets inverted with flex-direction:column.
+Which then, it works on the x axis.

+5. Git allows for a smooth work flow.
+It allows for teams to work on bugs and improvements without compromising the integrity of the main code.
+It also allows for trasparencyby providing a work history.
+It allows for accountability for those responsible to check over work before moving forward.